 While the scenes may be triggering to some, it is an experience that we wholeheartedly recommend to everyone, regardless of how long they are going to be in town.

-The market will open on November 22nd and feature the same festive cheer and fun you may have come to expect.
+The market will open on November 21st and feature the same festive cheer and fun you may have come to expect, and will be open until December 23rd.

 There is a long list of spots around the District that are lighting things up this holiday season, some starting as early as mid-November!